Highly Suspect Reviews: ‘The Drop’

-What about you reader?
-What do you think of Warner Bros/DC’s newest mandate?
-Is it worth being concerned over?
+What about you Bat-fan?
+What do you think of Zack Snyder’s take on one of the most iconic superhero vehicles of all time?
 Let us know in the comments below!

 Empty Space Shows